The Beautiful Barn-Find

-This 1964 Series 1 3.8 FHC blue on blue example was found in the previous-owner's unused garage in South-East England, where it had sat since 1979.
-Luckily the garage had fully functioning walls and a roof, which is a nice change from the other abandoned E-Types we have discovered, hence the surprisingly rot-free bodywork.
+This 1964 Series 1 3.8 FHC blue on blue example was found in the previous owner's unused garage in South-East England, where it had sat since 1979.
+Luckily the garage had fully functioning walls and a roof, which is a nice change from the other abandoned E-Type Jaguars we have discovered, hence the surprisingly rot-free bodywork.

 Once a sand-blasting slot is found, strip down commences and we can finally view the underside of this “barn-find” UK-supplied car.
 All seems to be in relatively good order with only two holes in the passenger side floor.
 Corroded bolts everywhere mean the strip-down of this E-Type is a more difficult job than it should be.
 This time it’s a 3-day, 2-man task, we have decided to film the whole process using time-lapse and the video will be posted on our YouTube and Facebook as soon as it’s done.